USEPA/workshops/lessons/r_basics.md

 ## [1] "Larry"
 ```

-Now that we have a little experience working in the console and creating objects with `<-`, we might want to be able to do some additional things to navigate around, look at these objects etc.
+Now that we have a little experience working in the console and creating objects with `<-`, we might want to be able to do some additional things to navigate around, look at these objects etc.  You can do a lot of this directly in RStudio in the Environment, History pane which is likely in the upper right corner of the window.
+Alternatively, you can explore your current environment via the console.
 Some functions that you might find useful for working with your R workspace:

 ```r